openvinotoolkit/open_model_zoo/models/intel/horizontal-text-detection-0001/description/horizontal-text-detection-0001.md

     - (`x_max`, `y_max`) - coordinates of the bottom right bounding box corner.
     - `conf` - confidence for the predicted class
 2. The `labels` is a blob with shape: [N], where N is the number of detected bounding boxes.
-It contains `label` per each detected box.
+In case of text detection, it is equal to `0` for each detected box.

 ## Legal Information